acturtle/cashflower/docs/model.rst

     def b_formula(t):
         return a(t) + 3

-To use another variable, call an instance of :code:`ModelVariable` class for the given :code:`t`.
+To use another variable, call an instance of the :code:`ModelVariable` class for the given :code:`t`.

 ..
 IMPORTANT::
     To use results of :code:`a` variable, call :code:`a(t)` and **not** :code:`a_formula(t)`.

-A variable can also call itself for a different time.
+A variable can also call **itself**.
 This functionality can be useful for discounting.

 ..  code-block:: python
     :caption: model.py